camunda/camunda-docs-manual/content/user-guide/process-applications/maven-archetypes.md

 ---

 We provide several project templates for Maven, which are also called Archetypes.
-They enable a quickstart for developing process applications using the camunda-BPM-platform.
+They enable a quickstart for developing process applications using the Camunda BPM platform.

-## Overview of available Maven Archetypes
+# Overview of Available Maven Archetypes

 The following archetypes are currently provided.
 They are distributed via our Maven repository: https://app.camunda.com/nexus/content/repositories/camunda-bpm/